 For fast-growing companies, top-line growth needs to be balanced by bottom-line results.
 That’s why global customer experience leader Genesys engaged Efficio to identify and deliver significant cost savings - and the impact on their bottom line and business strategy exceeded their most optimistic expectations.

-Genesys is a global omnichannel customer experience solutions company, with the world’s leading cloud-based contact center platform.
-Genesys powers more than 70 billion customer experiences each year for organizations in more than 100 countries.
+Genesys is a global omnichannel customer experience solutions company, with the world’s leading cloud-based contact centre platform.
+Genesys powers more than 70 billion customer experiences each year for organisations in more than 100 countries.

 Genesys had an existing procurement team with a mainly transactional focus on managing tenders for different parts of the business.
 Following the acquisition of a major competitor, it was clear that a new approach was needed to leverage the synergies and support the strategic direction of the business.
 Efficio was engaged to help.

 The first step was to conduct an initial Opportunity Assessment, which identified savings opportunities of 8.5% across a range of categories.
 One of the key challenges to realising those opportunities, however, was the wide range of stakeholders with different objectives and expectations.
 For example, in customer-facing areas in particular, it was important to go well beyond a traditional cost-focussed approach to ensure the best possible customer experience.
 Achieving this required a different, more sophisticated approach to sourcing and negotiating with vendors.

 At the same time, the CPO was building a new procurement function better suited to the company’s strategic needs.
 Part of Efficio’s role was to use its category and procurement expertise to help shape the new team and set it up for success, including organisation design, training and on-going mentoring to transfer skills and knowledge.

 The savings programme was designed in two waves – a first wave across five categories selected to cover all areas and introduce the process, and a larger second wave across a further 15+ categories covering all spend and maximising value.